jerzydziewierz/cfabric/README.md

 Key features of CFabric include:
 - Broker-based pub-sub communication pattern
 - In-memory-only operation, no network
-    - if you need your messages to go over network or to a different process, you are probably thinking about [mosquitto](https://mosquitto.org/documentation/) and [https://github.com/eclipse/paho.mqtt.cpp](https://github.com/eclipse/paho.mqtt.cpp)
+    - If you need your messages to go to a different process (beyond a befriended thread), you are probably thinking about [mosquitto](https://mosquitto.org/documentation/) and [https://github.com/eclipse/paho.mqtt.cpp](https://github.com/eclipse/paho.mqtt.cpp)
 - The handler for the message is resolved at compile time from the message type
-- focus on memory safe operation, with no memory leaks or undefined behaviour
+- Focus on memory safe operation, with no memory leaks or undefined behaviour
 - No external dependencies, simple to integrate
 - Simple and easy to extend or customize with e.g. message filtering, asynchronous operation, work queues, etc.
 - Useful error messages for common problems